 You work for a doctor and your work includes cleaning up and throwing away waste.
 The doctor always tells you to throw the medical waste in a nearby rubbish dump.
-You feel this is wrong and one day you tell the doctor why you think it is wrong.
-The doctor threatens to dismiss you.
+You feel this is wrong, and one day, you tell the doctor why you think it is wrong and that you will not continue throwing this waste in the dump.
+The doctor threatens to dismiss you for failing to do your job.

-You can tell the doctor that NEMA says you cannot be dismissed for refusing to do this.
+Tell the doctor that the NEMA states you cannot be dismissed for refusing to do an action that is against the law and the environment.